-Building Regional Adaptation Capacity and Expertise (BRACE) is an initiative of Natural Resources Canada.
-It focuses on increasing the ability of communities, organizations, small and medium-sized enterprises and practitioners to access, use, and apply knowledge and tools on climate change adaptation in their work.
-Below provides a brief introduction to the program in Manitoba.
+Building Regional Adaptation Capacity and Expertise (BRACE) was an initiative of Natural Resources Canada from 2017 to 2022.
+It focused on increasing the ability of communities, organizations, small and medium-sized enterprises and practitioners to access, use, and apply knowledge and tools on climate change adaptation in their work.
+In Manitoba, the BRACE program is called, the Manitoba Climate Resilience Training (MCRT) Project.

 The MCRT Project was a joint undertaking of Natural Resources Canada and the Government of Manitoba.

 It aimed to create tailored approaches to integrate climate risk and opportunities into decision-making and planning within the Northern Business, Indigenous, Planning, and Infrastructure sectors in Manitoba.
 Through the project, they developed a comprehensive suite of training and capacity building modules that enhance climate knowledge and the uptake of tools and information that promote integrated engagement, networking, and hands-on learning opportunities.

 MCRT ran from October 1, 2020 to March 31, 2022.